 Sure you could just wait until you get your acceptance to start the process, but if you’ve got a pretty good inscrita number (the lower the number the better), that’s good odds you’ll get a spot (they don’t deny many people ever) and you should get started on your visa ASAP.

-There are many, complicated steps, that are in between applying to NALCAP, getting you acceptance/region, and getting to Spain.
+There are MANY, complicated steps, that are in between applying to NALCAP, getting you acceptance/region, and getting to Spain.

 I got my regional placement of the Balearic Islands in April, then my school placement in Ibiza in early June.
-I picked up my visa on August 28th.
+I picked up my NALCAP visa on August 28th.

 If I were to do it again or make recommendations to someone else who is applying for the first time to NALCAP, this is what I would do.